If you’re not a designer but you’re facing the challenge of building your own website, this post is for you.

 Don’t make your users work for your design, make your design work for your users.

-If you know there’s a piece of information users will need to find right away, handle that information as soon and as clear as possible.
+If you know there’s a piece of information users will need to find right away, handle that information as soon and as clearly as possible.

 Maybe it’s a phone number, an address, a search bar, a download button, a subscribe form, a price, a special promo.
 Keep it reachable and findable.